Meats and Sausages

 The word "la" carries two meanings:

 a. it denotes the cool period of the year as the sausages in the past were usually made in winter months, not just in China but also in Europe.
 A pig grows fast and reaches the right size in December.
 It will be costly and difficult to feed and keep the pig indoors due to winter freezing temperatures so a practical solution is the slaughter of the animal.
-In European there was a strictly observed long period of fasting that preceded Christmas.
+In Europe, there was a strictly observed long period of fasting that preceded Christmas.
 At Christmas, the fasting regulations were lifted as that was the time to be merry and happy and a full stomach contributes greatly towards this feeling.
-Chinese do not obey fasting rules; however, it was much easier to process the meat at low winter temperatures and produce sausages that will last well into the summer.
-In Europe there was a saying that sausages should be produced in a month that carries “R” letter in its name (September, October, November, December, January, February, March and April).
+Chinese do not obey fasting rules; however, it is much easier to process the meat at low winter temperatures and produce sausages that will last well into the summer.
+In Europe, there was a saying that sausages should be produced in a month that carries the “R” letter in its name (September, October, November, December, January, February, March, and April).

 b.
 Chinese pronunciation for “wax” is “la.”
 As traditionally made Chinese dry sausages develop a pleasant shiny appearance it was accepted to call them La Sausages.
-A fish cured in brine and left to dry for 30 minutes before smoking develops such a similar shine known as “pellicle” that becomes permanent even after smoking.
+A fish cured in brine and left to dry for 30 minutes before smoking develops a similar shine known as “pellicle” that becomes permanent even after smoking.

 Lap Cheong

 Thus, the flavor of Lap Cheong sausages is not developed by the action of bacteria.
 Protein and fat breakdown through enzymatic reactions develops the flavor of Lap Cheong.
 A wonderful combination of sugar and soy sauce contributes positively to the taste of the sausage.
 It is also accepted that the Maillard reaction contributes to flavor and aroma development in Chinese sausages.
-Although Maillard reaction occurs at 150-250° C (302-482° F), nevertheless, it is agreed that in meat with low moisture (due to drying) and presence of significant amount of sugar, the reaction occurs as well.
+Although Maillard reaction occurs at 150-250° C (302-482° F), nevertheless, it is agreed that in meat with low moisture (due to drying) and the presence of a significant amount of sugar, the reaction occurs as well.

 Ingredients